 NASCAR Power Rankings: Christopher Bell scores upset win in New Hampshire

-NASCAR Power Rankings: Christopher Bell scores upset win in New Hampshire originally appeared on NBC Sports Philadelphia
+NASCAR Power Rankings: Christopher Bell scores upset win in New Hampshire originally appeared on NBC Sports Washington

 As the 2022 NASCAR season inches closer to the postseason, the list of 16 playoff participants is only becoming fuzzier.